The 'pbnsolve' Paint-by-Number Puzzle Solver

 Often, this process will suffice to solve the puzzle.
 If it succeeds, we are assured that there is a unique solution, and that it is solvable by mortals humans, since humans are as good or better at line solving than the left-right overlap algorithm.

 When the logical solver stalls, we need to fall back to a search strategy.
 My first cut at this was to implement a straight-forward depth-first search.
-This is still used if pbnsolve is run with the -p flag.
+This can still be used if pbnsolve is run with the -aLG flag.

 When the logic solver stalls, the program makes a guess by picking a cell and assigning it a color.
 It then restarts the logical solver, this time keeping an undo history of all the changes it makes.